Feral goats in Australia: History

 Feral goats came to Australia with the first fleet in 1788.
 For instance, cashmere goats were brought into South Australia in 1837.
-In the 1860s, angora and cashmere goats were imported from Asia in an order to start a goat fibre industry.
+In the 1860s, angora goats and cashmere goats were imported from Asia in an order to start a goat fibre industry.
 Some herds were set free when the industry collapsed in the 1920s.
 Goats were also taken around Australia with settlers, railway construction groups and miners.
 The recent populations of the feral goat have established from goats used to control weeds in plantation forests and woody weeds in inland New South Wales and Queensland.
 The current feral goat populations in Australia represent a mixture of these origins.

 Distribution

 Feral goats are found in all states and in the Australian Capital Territory but are rare in the Northern Territory.
-They are at their highest densities in the arid and semi-arid rangelands, where they are considered a significant agricultural and environmental pest.
+They are most prevalent in western New South Wales, which, in 2020, had a feral goat population estimated at 4.9 million.
+They are also at their highest densities in the arid and semi-arid rangelands, where they are considered a significant agricultural and environmental pest.
 People, through supplying water and controlling predators to improve sheep production, have modified the natural habitat favourably for feral goats.